 If you spoke with someone earlier in the day, make sure to stop back at the end and thank them.
 This is akin to writing a thank you note after an interview.
 Re-introduce yourself (“Hi again, it's Jim, I just wanted to say thank you for the time earlier, I enjoyed learning about …” – leaves them with one last favorable memory.

 There are four “levels” of practice:

 - Practice in the mirror.

-You have your answers to commonly asked questions right?
-Practice with a mirror or, even better, record yourself giving the answer and study the video.
+You have your answers to commonly asked questions, right?
+Practice with a mirror or, even better, record yourself answering and study the video.
 Look at everything from your body language (your body language can even shape your demeanor – more body language later) to the words you say.
-Catch those “ums” and “ahs” or other little things you do that you don’t realize (a few ums and ahs aren’t a big deal, but one every other word is something to work on).
+Catch those “ums” and “ahs” or other little things you do that you don't realize (a few ums and ahs aren't a big deal, but one every other word is something to work on).
 Athletes watch film to get better, you can do the same.

 - Now show the video to a friend, ask for feedback.